-The journey to a zero-emission radio access network (RAN) begins with a good strategy based on two parallel routes: use less power through increased energy efficiency and decarbonize the RAN through greater use of renewable energy.
+The journey to a zero-emission radio access network (RAN) begins with a strategy based on two parallel routes: use less power through increased energy efficiency and decarbonize the RAN through a greater use of renewable energy.

-Modernizing a typical legacy base station site to Single RAN can achieve up to 70 percent energy saving and reduce its annual CO2 emissions from more than 70 tonnes to just 17 tonnes.
-Furthermore, a Single RAN base station can reduce the Total Cost of Ownership by up to 30 percent compared to an LTE overlay solution.
+Modernizing a typical legacy base station site to Single RAN can achieve up to 70 percent energy saving and reduce its annual CO2 emissions from more than 70 tonnes, to just 17 tonnes.
+Furthermore, a Single RAN base station can reduce the Total Cost of Ownership by up to 30 percent, compared to an LTE overlay solution.

 - Up to 70 percent reduction in CO2 emissions

 - Up to a 30 percent reduction in the Total Cost of Ownership (TCO)

 - For the first time, a broader use of renewable energy sources to reduce and even eliminate CO2 emissions, potentially increasing TCO savings

 Some 80 percent of a mobile network’s energy is consumed by base station sites.
 Mobile operators report an increase of 10-30 percent annually in mobile network energy use.
 For example, the addition of LTE to existing GSM/WCDMA base station sites accounts for a double digit percentage increase in energy consumption.
 Nokia’s zero emission solutions can cut the energy consumption of such sites by 70 percent.